 The framework for identifying and managing risks was updated during 2016/17 and consists of a series of Directorate risk registers that feed into an overarching Corporate Register that clearly identifies the owner of each risk.
-A refresh and refocus of the Corporate Risk Register on key risks was undertaken in Q1 2018/19 reducing 33 risks down to 8.
-The Corporate Risk Register was updated three times during 2018/19 for Q1, Q3 and Q4.
-Updates were undertaken within each quarter, rather than at the end of each quarter as in previous years, making the register more current.
-Each update was presented to the CSB for review and challenge and to the Governance, Audit, Risk Management & Standards Committee to assist the Committee in monitoring progress on risk management in accordance with their Terms of Reference.
+The Corporate Risk Register was reviewed and updated four times during 2019/20 for Q1, Q2, Q3 and Q4 with updates undertaken within each quarter.
+Q1, Q2 and Q3 updates were presented to the Corporate Strategic Board (CSB) for review and challenge and Q2 and Q3 updates were presented to the Governance, Audit, Risk Management & Standards (GARMS) Committee to assist the Committee in monitoring progress on risk management in accordance with their Terms of Reference.
+The reporting of the Q4 Corporate Risk Register to both CSB and the GARMS Committee was disrupted due the COVID-19 crisis.